clockandcloudintelligence/master-data-sync/readme.md

-# Raw Material Data Importer
+# Master Data Importer

-This repository contains scripts for importing raw material data and associated applications and countries from CSV files into a Supabase database.
-It also includes documentation generated using Sphinx.
+This repository contains scripts for importing and processing raw material data, logistics data, and energy data.
+The files are organized following a structured folder hierarchy to ensure clarity and ease of navigation.
+For instance, scripts related to logistics are located under the logistics folder.

+Additionally, the repository includes comprehensive documentation generated using Sphinx, providing detailed guidance on the functionality and usage of the scripts.

 ## Scripts

+The data import process is organized into three main folders, each corresponding to a specific type of data.
+Here's the structure:

+1. energy:
+2. logistics:
+   Inside the logistics folder we have following scripts:

+   1. **logistics_data_importer_script.py**

+      - The logistics_data_importer.py script is designed to handle the ingestion and processing of logistics-related data.
+It processes various CSV files, extracts relevant data, and populates multiple database tables, including junction tables.
+Below is a breakdown of the script's functionality:

+3. raw_materials:
+   Inside the raw_materials folder we have following scripts:

    1. **raw_material_importer_script.py**

       - **Purpose**: Imports raw materials and associated applications and countries from CSV files into a Supabase database.
       - **Functionality**:
       - Loads data from specified CSV files.
       - Cleans and filters the data.
       - Inserts data into Supabase tables.

    2. **commodity_update.py**

       - **Purpose**: Updates commodity data in the Supabase database based on specified criteria.
       - **Functionality**:
       - Connects to the Supabase database.
       - Retrieves and updates commodity records as necessary.

-3. **other_script.py**
+   3. **convert_prices_to_usd_price**

-   - **Purpose**: Placeholder for additional functionality related to data processing.
+      - **Purpose**: Updates raw material price data in the Supabase database by calculating and storing their equivalent prices in USD.
+      - **Functionality**:
+      - Connects to the Supabase database using credentials from environment variables.
+      - Defines SQLAlchemy models for ApiSource, RawMaterial, and RawMaterialPrice tables.
+      - Retrieves the raw material price records for a specific API source ("Metals API").
+      - Computes the price in USD for each raw material price record based on its original value.
+      - Updates the database with the calculated price_in_usd values.

+   4. **commodity_price_fetch**
+      - **Purpose**: Fetches and stores raw material price data from various API sources (e.g., Metals API, Commodities API, Commoditic API) into a Supabase database.
+      - **Functionality**:
+      - Connects to the Supabase database using credentials loaded from environment variables.
+      - Defines functions to fetch raw materials associated with a specified API source.
+      - Fetches historical price data for raw materials from different APIs based on a given date range.
-   - **Functionality**: Further data manipulations and interactions with the Supabase database.
+      - Stores the retrieved price data in the Supabase raw_material_prices table.
+      - Processes the data in chunks for APIs that support it, handling each API source differently (e.g., Commoditic API fetches data in one request, others in 30-day chunks).
+      - Supports multiple API sources and formats, including URL encoding and request construction for each API type.
+      - The main function orchestrates fetching and storing data for all raw materials linked to the specified API source within a defined date range.

 ## Requirements